We’re taking the Trump administration to court

 Lawsuit challenges 2017 NPR-A lease sale

-Trump administration lawsuit challenges Western Arctic lease sale
+Lawsuit challenges Trump administration’s Western Arctic lease sale

 Trustees for Alaska filed a lawsuit today that challenges the Department of the Interior and Bureau of Land Management’s 2017 offering of more than 10 million acres of oil and gas leases in the National Petroleum Reserve-Alaska, also known as the Western Arctic.
 The suit addresses BLM’s failure to provide an in-depth environmental analysis prior to the lease sale.